jac307/MediaArtTutorials/CMST2ZP3/GIF-Meme.md

 Students will critically engage with contemporary political, cultural, or advertising messages by creating a short-form visual commentary in the form of a looping GIF-Meme.
 This project builds **visual literacy** and **media critique** skills through analysis, creative synthesis, and reflective evaluation.

-> **Note:** “Political” in this context can include responses to advertisements, political campaigns, news articles, or any media conveying ideological messages.
+> “Political” in this context can include responses to advertisements, political campaigns, news articles, or any media conveying ideological messages.

 ---